Polites (son of Priam)

-In Greek mythology, Polites (Πολίτης) was the legitimate son of King Priam and Queen Hecuba and was known for his swiftness.
-He was a prince of Troy, and brother of 49 other children, including 12 daughters.
+In Greek mythology, Polites (Πολίτης) was the legitimate son of King Priam and Queen Hecuba, known for his swiftness.
+He was a brother of 49 other children.
 He was killed by Neoptolemus (Pyrrhus), son of Achilles, who then also killed Polites' father.
 He is also known by his family as "defender of Troy."

 Mythology

-Early life

-Polites was born to Priam, King of Troy, and Hecuba, his wife.
-He lived in Troy during his youth, was crowned prince of Troy, and was styled his royal Majesty.
+Polites was born to Priam, the king of Troy, and his wife Hecuba.
 During his youth, Polites witnessed the Trojan War and was a supporting character in the Iliad.
+In that work, he is described as a fast runner, who served as a scout.